ROOTS

-It all really begins with Ron Cravens growing up in Indiana and Kentucky learning metal working in school, welding and being influenced by family who worked with their hands and worked for themselves in various fields including blacksmithing.
+Ron Cravens grew up in Indiana and Kentucky learning metal working in school, welding and being influenced by family who worked with their hands and worked for themselves in various fields including blacksmithing.

 Meanwhile Ron being who he is , "ventured off the farm" (actually a small city on the Ohio River) and landed in California.
 Then off on another explore clear across the country to NYC where he met the soon to graduate aimless non art teacher.